PDSchmidt/Data-Validation/README.md

 Phone Number (US)
 SSN
 URL
 Words that end with "ion" (Assignment specification)

+See RegEx/src/Solution.java for the regular expressions used.
+Test Names clue into test cases.